Torsten Westphal, Chairman, EVG

 The best possible combination of systematic and human knowledge has thus been achieved: thanks to the continuous improvement of the ITIL processes, not only can the partnership be made more productive, but, with the staff of the AXSOS AG support team, EVG has access to contact partners who are always able to remedy malfunctions and problems to high-quality standards.

-Torsten Westphal, head of IT at EVG, describes the project of outsourcing the service desk with AXSOS AG as successful and says: "If there is a problem, it's not about who is responsible for the problem, or authorised to deal with it, but about a quick solution, so that functionality is restored."
+Torsten Westphal, Chairman at EVG, describes the project of outsourcing the service desk with AXSOS AG as successful and says: "If there is a problem, it's not about who is responsible for the problem, or authorised to deal with it, but about a quick solution, so that functionality is restored."

 Under the following link you can read our article "Endanwendersupport auf Augenhöhe" from the manage it 07-08 2017 lesen: